Evidence in the death of Uta von Schwedler.

 People who take a lot of Xanax are a lot like very drunk people, they bump into things etc. There doesn't seem to be anything obvious pointing to a second person present in her last hours.
 Having a low amount of Xanax in the stomach only means she died hours after she took it.
 The 'injected Xanax' theory is silly.

-Benzodiazepines show up in fingernails and hair, and most likely the entire prosecution case could have been derailed by simply testing her fingernails or hair for traces of longer term Xanax use.
+Benzodiazepines show up in fingernails and hair, and most likely the entire prosecution case could have been derailed by simply testing her fingernails or hair for traces of past Xanax use.

 5 A shoe print was used to exclude some people as 'suspects', but was not sufficient to be used as 'his shoe print'.
 In the context of other evidence, such as his frame of mind at the time, it looks like the prosecutor was fabricating evidence.
 There may be more to the shoe print but based on what is easily available online it looks like more prosecutorial dishonesty.